 MEDITE and FINSA, who use the Tricoya acetylated wood elements in place of traditional wood chip feedstock to create, market and sell Tricoya panels.
-Sales of Tricoya panels have increased significantly each year since MEDITE introduced them to the market in 2012, being used both in place of 'traditional' panels and in applications where wood panels would not have previously been feasible.
+Sales of Tricoya panels in the market as we challenge have increased significantly each year since MEDITE introduced them material choice. to the market in 2012, being used We have built and developed strong both in place of 'traditional' panels and in applications where wood panels would not have previously been feasible.